How to write a killer business plan

 You can introduce details of how your products are manufactured, or how your services are provided, along with your pricing, marketing and sales strategy, and funding information, if applicable.

 A good place to end your business plan is with your financial projections.
 This includes a breakdown of the costs you’ll incur, the funds you need, and your expected revenue in a given timeframe.
 It’s possible to present this numerically or graphically.

 Any supporting information, such as reference letters and credit reports, can be added in a subsequent appendix.

 Reduce business expenses with Airwallex

 At Airwallex, we know that every reduction in business expenses is a step towards financial success.
-That’s why we built a global business account that makes it significantly cheaper for businesses to send and receive money abroad.
+That’s why we built a multi-currency account that makes it significantly cheaper for businesses to send and receive money abroad.

 Related article: How to run effective competitor analysis

 Tilly manages the content strategy for Airwallex.
 She specialises in content that supports businesses in their growth trajectory.